Moving species emerges as last resort as climate warms

 The issue goes beyond endangered species, McLachlan said, and raises questions about what should be considered "native" now that shifting temperatures are pushing some species to higher elevations or toward the planet's poles.

-To save storm petrels, VanderWerf said, scientists need to act before populations have crashed.
-“In 30 years, these birds will certainly be rare, if we don’t do something about it,” he said.
+To save storm petrels, VanderWerf said, scientists need to act before populations crash.
+"In 30 years, these birds will certainly be rare, if we don't do something about it," he said.

 One plan now being considered by U.S. wildlife officials concerns birds native to Guam, where kingfishers were decimated by brown tree snakes accidentally brought to the island around 1950 on military cargo ships.